Bentham, North Yorkshire: Walking: Heritage Trails

-Public houses and eateries

-High Bentham has several pubs: the Black Bull, Hogs and Heifers, the Horse and Farrier and the Coach House (known previously as the Brown Cow).
-The town's pubs and Working Men's Club play host to a number of events.
-Low Bentham has two pubs, the Sundial and the Punch Bowl.

-There are also has a cafe/eaterie (The Black Pig), a Chinese takeaway (Little Fortune), a pizzeria/kebab house (Pizza 21) and 1 Indian takeaway, Bentham Baltie.

 Railway

-The Leeds to Morecambe railway passes through the unmanned Bentham Station.
+The Leeds to Morecambe railway passes through the unstaffed Bentham Station.
 The station was opened in 1850 and has about 18,000 users per year.
 When it first opened it was owned by the "Little" North Western Railway, it was later bought by the Midland Railway and is now operated by Northern.
 The station is supported Friends of Bentham Station (FOBS), a community group which has formally registered a stakeholder interest with Northern Rail.

+Media

+Since the town is closest to the Lancashire and North Yorkshire border, local news and television programmes are provided by BBC North West and Granada Television that broadcast from Salford.
+The town is served by both BBC Radio Cumbria and BBC Radio Lancashire.
+Other radio stations that are also received the town are Greatest Hits Radio Harrogate and the Yorkshire Dales and Dales Radio.
+Local newspapers are Lancaster Guardian, The Westmorland Gazette, Craven Herald & Pioneer and Bentham News is a monthly local community newspaper which is delivered free by volunteers to every household in Bentham and to central points in local towns and villages.